CSharpTeoMan911/ThetaFTP/README.md

 ## 🔐 Connection encryption
 The application uses SSL/TLS encryption to secure the client-server connection, preventing unauthorized access.
 You can configure it with either self-signed certificates or trusted publisher certificates.

+## 🔐 File encryption
+The application uses state of the art AES 256 (Advanced Encryption Standard) encryption algorithm to encrypt files.

+## 🔐 Path traversal attack prevention

+* Each user has a dedicated directory.
+* The server validates any file path to ensure it is within the user’s directory.
+* Invalid paths are rejected to prevent unauthorized file access.

+## 🔐 SQL injection prevention

+* The application uses parameterized queries to prevent SQL injection attacks.
+* Special characters are escaped to ensure safe SQL command execution.

 <br/>
 <br/>